YshuaManzano/BibleTracker/README.md

 ## Features

-  - **Flexible Reading Plans:** Tailor your reading schedule to fit your lifestyle and spiritual goals.
+  - Flexible Reading Plans:Tailor your reading schedule to fit your lifestyle and spiritual goals.
-  - **GitHub-Style Heat Maps:** Visually track your daily consistency with an intuitive progress heat map.
+  - GitHub-Style Heat Maps: Visually track your daily consistency with an intuitive progress heat map.
-  - ** AI-Powered Chapter Summaries:** Gain deeper insights into scripture with automated summaries powered by Emergent LLM.
+  -  AI-Powered Chapter Summaries: Gain deeper insights into scripture with automated summaries powered by Emergent LLM.
-  - ** Reading Circles:** Form communal groups to foster accountability, share progress, and encourage each other in your faith journey.
+  - Reading Circles: Form communal groups to foster accountability, share progress, and encourage each other in your faith journey.

 ##  Tech Stack

-  - **Frontend:** TypeScript, Expo / React Native
+  - Frontend:TypeScript, Expo / React Native
-  - **Backend:** Python, FastAPI (Uvicorn)
+    Backend: Python, FastAPI (Uvicorn)
-  - **AI Integration:** Emergent LLM
+  - AI Integration:Emergent LLM

 ## Project Structure